Isocurvature-induced features in multi-field Higgs-$R^2$ inflation: Primordial power spectra

-in accordance with Eq. \eqref{iso mass valley}.
+This scenario simplifies both the isocurvature mass $m_\text{iso}^2$ and the turning rate $\eta_\perp$ within one of the valleys.
+As discussed in Ref.~\cite{GUNDHI2020}, the potential loses its two-valley structure, which degenerates into a single valley centered at $h = 0$.
+Consequently, the dynamics may commence within the valley or precisely on the ridge, from where the field eventually oscillates and falls into the valley towards the potential minimum at $(0,0)$.
+Within the valley, the turning rate vanishes ($\eta_\perp \to 0$) for $\xi_h \ll 1$, as shown in Appendix \ref{valley approach}, while the mass of the $Q_s$ mode is given by $m_\text{iso}^2/H^2 \simeq -\epsilon/3$ in accordance with Eq. \eqref{iso mass valley}.
 Thus, the mass remains light and negative during inflation.
 This causes the $Q_s$ mode to grow on super-Hubble scales ($k \ll aH$).
 On the other hand, the fact that $\eta_\perp \simeq 0$ in this parameter space renders the perturbations statistically independent as long as this condition holds, since the generation of correlations and the energy transfer from the isocurvature to the curvature mode require the perturbations to be coupled via $\eta_\perp$.
 However, isocurvature modes are produced and survive until the end of inflation, owing to the lightness of the $Q_s$ field.
 Consequently, both $\mathcal{R}_k$ and $\mathcal{S}_k$ evolve independently throughout the entire inflationary period.
 This behavior is displayed in Fig.~\ref{fig4}.
 The top-left panel displays the evolution of the primordial spectra $\mathcal{P}_\mathcal{R}(k)$, $\mathcal{P}_\mathcal{S}(k)$, and $\mathcal{P}_\mathcal{T}(k)$ as a function of the number of e-folds $N_e$, evaluated at the pivot scale $k_* = 0.05\,\text{Mpc}^{-1}$.
 At horizon crossing, the power spectrum of $\mathcal{R}_k$ freezes out as expected (since $\eta_\perp \simeq 0$), but $\mathcal{P}_\mathcal{S}(k)$ is not suppressed at the end of inflation, and its contribution remains non-zero.
 This is because the effective mass of the $Q_s$ mode remains light throughout the evolution, in agreement with our analysis.
 The tensor spectrum remains practically unaltered, as there is no coupling between scalar and tensor degrees of freedom at linear order in perturbations.
 The top-right panel shows the primordial power spectrum at the end of inflation.
 As observed, the curvature power spectrum $\mathcal{P}_\mathcal{R}(k)$ exhibits no features; at large scales, its amplitude is of the order of $10^{-9}$, while at small scales, it presents a suppression in magnitude.
 On the other hand, the isocurvature power spectrum is of the order of $10^{-11}$.
 The bottom panels display the isocurvature fraction $\beta_{\rm iso}$ (left) and the cross-correlation $\cos\Delta$ (right) as a function of e-folds.
 The cross-correlation vanishes because the turning rate is negligible in this parameter space, but the isocurvature fraction is non-zero at the end of inflation, reaching a value of $\beta_{\rm iso} \approx 0.0101$ at the pivot scale $k_* = 0.05\,{\rm Mpc}^{-1}$.
+This value corresponds to an isocurvature contribution of the order of $1\%$, compatible with current limits from the Planck analysis on CDM isocurvature models $\beta_{\rm iso}(k_*) < 0.038$ at $95\%)$ CL \cite{planck2018x}, although a precise comparison depends on the correlation and the spectral index of the isocurvature component.
+The absence of correlation simplifies the impact on the angular spectra, implying that the applicable observational bounds correspond to the uncorrelated Planck case.
+Furthermore, we verify that the inclusion of this fraction in \texttt{CLASS} does not generate significant discrepancies with the observed angular spectrum (see Section \ref{sec5}).